-Allegations will be dealt with through the University's Staff Discipline Procedure or the Student Disciplinary Code, which provide detailed written procedures for investigating misconduct and taking appropriate disciplinary action where necessary.
+- 30 Allegations will be dealt with through the University's Staff Discipline Procedure or the Student Disciplinary Code, which provide detailed written procedures for investigating misconduct and taking appropriate disciplinary action where necessary.
+The procedure is confidential, transparent, timely, robust and fair and protects the rights and interests of all parties to ensure accountability when things go wrong with clear rights of appeal.
 These procedures will apply whether the alleged misconduct takes place while staff and students are based in the University or whilst conducting research in another institution or organisation; in the latter case, the University will seek agreement on the appropriate course of action with the host institution.
 During the disciplinary process the University may seek the advice of external or internal experts in the field concerned.

-The University Secretary will, at the earliest opportunity, inform research sponsors and/or statutory bodies of any substantiated allegation of research misconduct involving a researcher they fund.
+Where conflict of interest on the part of the University precludes an objective investigation the matter should be referred to an external, professional, independent or legal body.
+The University takes seriously its responsibility to safeguard the reputation of any individuals who is exonerated by the investigation. - 31 The University Secretary will, at the earliest opportunity, inform research sponsors and/or statutory bodies of any substantiated allegation of research misconduct involving a researcher they fund.
 Sponsors will also be informed, in confidence, about any allegation involving a researcher they fund, where the nature of the allegation is such that the research cannot be allowed to continue until the allegation is refuted and/or there are reasonable grounds to believe that the allegation may be substantiated on investigation.